1. Home

 Reducing, Reusing and Recycling Waste

 At Shiseido, we continuously work to reduce, reuse, and recycle the waste we generate.
 In 2003, we achieved “zero emissions*1” at our domestic factories in Japan, and we continue our waste separation and recycling activities to this day.
+We conduct monthly review processes between the headquarters office and each factory to assess the volumes and types of waste generated to work towards reducing waste and enhance recycling efforts.
+At our domestic factories, we manage waste data based on electronic manifests, allowing real-time monitoring of waste disposal status, ensuring data transparency and strict compliance with regulations.
 To give a specific example, we use dehydrators and dryers to minimize the amount of sludge generated by our factories during wastewater treatment.
 In addition, at our Nasu factory, we have changed the delivery method of certain liquid raw materials from the use of drum cans to delivery by tank trucks.
 We have thus reduced the generation of waste drum cans as a waste reduction initiative.
 We also reuse shipping boxes, sort waste by material strictly for recycling them, and undertake other activities for reusing and recycling waste.
 In 2023, we entirely reviewed cardboard boxes, plastic packaging, and other packaging containers used for product transportation, in a project to reduce the outermost packages.
 We are moving forward with initiatives to minimize the use of resources while ensuring product quality.
 We also recycle waste plastics, not to mention cardboard boxes and paper used in transportation, into valuable resources.
 We compress and melt the waste plastics to reduce their volume before recycling them.
 While our target was to achieve zero waste*2 to landfill from our factories worldwide by 2022, the actions above enabled us to achieve the target in 2020, two years ahead of schedule, and we have maintained zero waste to landfill to the present.

 We are also engaging in various initiatives to minimize waste generated outside of our factories and branch offices, including streamlining our product containers and packaging, eliminating package inserts, and switching to cardboard boxes with lighter weight.
 Moreover, we also work to limit product waste by minimizing excess inventory through improved precision in demand forecasts and shorter lead times in production and procurement.